EnchantedJoy/scSCC/README.md

 ## usage

-move the preprocessed data to the `XYData` fold, and then run with the following command:
+move the preprocessed data to the `XYData` fold, and then run the following command:

 ```shell
 python run.py -ds "Lung"